terman37/AWS-tutorials/AWS-Rekognition/README.md

 ## Use case:

-- html webpage to take a picture using webcam or file upload button
+- html webpage to take a picture using webcam

 - upload picture to S3 bucket
 - use facial analysis to extract attributes from pictures (show it)